tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 - Reset changed positions.

-Load using `frts/ModelReseter` in the render module section of the load file.
+Load using `frts/ModelReseter` in the `renderModule` section of the load file.

 Will identify itself by the name `frts::ModelReseter`.